 Children’s Races

-Great Ethiopian Run is committed to staging high-quality races for all the Children at the 16th edition of the 2023 End Polio Now Children’s Races.
+Great Ethiopian Run is committed to staging high-quality races for all the Children at the 16th edition of the 2024 UNICEF Children’s Races.

 Race Day Programme